-The TLV320AlC3104-Q1 is a low-power stereo audio codec with stereo headphone amplifiers, as well as multiple inputs and outputs that are programmable in single-ended or fully differential configurations.
-Extensive register-based power control is included. enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making it ideal for car audio applications in cluster and head unit systems.
+The TLV320AlC3104 is a low-power stereo audio codec with stereo headphone amplifier, as well as multiple inputs and outputs that are programmable in single-ended or fully differential configurations.
+The device includes extensive register-based power control is included, thus enabling stereo 48-kHz DAC playback as low as 14 mW from a 3.3-V analog supply, making the device ideal for portable batterypowered audio and telephony applications.

-The record path of the TLV320AlC3104-Q1 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
-Programmable filters are available during record which can remove audible noise that can occur during noisy and unpredictable environments, such as when an e-call system is activated.
+The record path of the TLV320AlC3104 contains integrated microphone bias, digitally controlled stereo microphone preamplifier, and automatic gain control (AGC), with mix/mux capability among the multiple analog inputs.
+During record, programmable filters can remove audible noise that can occur during optical zooming in digital cameras.
 The playback path includes mix/mux capability from the stereo DAC and selected inputs, through programmable volume controls, to the various outputs.

-Device Information(1)
+Device Information (1)

-PART NUMBER PACKAGE BODY SIZE (NOM) TLV320AIC3104-Q1 VQFN (32) 5.00 mm × 5.00 mm
+PART NUMBER PACKAGE BODY SIZE (NOM) TLV320AIC3104 VQFN (32) 5.00 mm × 5.00 mm

-For all available packages, see the orderable addendum at the end of the datasheet.
+For all available packages, see the orderable addendum at the end of the data sheet.